 Figure 1.
-Daily number of SARS-CoV-2 positive samples by date of specimen collection and date of symptom onset (missing data imputed), South Africa (last date included: 5 May 2020)
+Daily number of SARS-CoV-2 positive samples by date of specimen collection and date of symptom onset (missing data imputed), South Africa (last date included: 24 May 2020)

-Nationally, the initial R (estimation period: 19 days from introduction) was 2.07 (95%CI: 1.69-2.50) with transmission mainly from imported cases.
-The daily R dropped substantially during the period of flight restriction and school closures and has remained at around 1.5 during the stage 5 lockdown (Figure 2).
+Nationally, the initial R (estimation period: 19 days from introduction) was 2.07 (95%Cl: 1.69-2.50) with transmission mainly from imported cases.
+The daily R dropped substantially during the period of flight restriction and school closures and remained at around 1.5 during the stage 5 lockdown (Figure 2).
+During the current stage 4 lockdown, there was a slight initial increase in R with the R returning to around 1.5.

 Figure 2.
-Estimated daily R adjusted for specimen collection practices, South Africa (last date included in the estimation: 5 May 2020)
+Estimated daily R adjusted for specimen collection practices, South Africa (last date included in the estimation: 24 May 2020)

-In the Western Cape Province, the initial R (estimation period: 17 days from introduction) was 1.76 (95%Cl: 1.11-2.62) with transmission mainly from imported cases.
-The daily R dropped substantially during the period of flight restriction and school closures and has remained at around 1.5 during the stage 5 lockdown (Figure 3).
+In the Western Cape Province, the initial R (estimation period: 17 days from introduction) was 1.76 (95%CI: 1.11-2.62) with transmission mainly from imported cases.
+The daily R dropped substantially during the period of flight restriction and school closures and remained at around 1.5 during the initial stage 5 lockdown (Figure 3).
+Towards the second half of the stage 5 lockdown and the current stage 4 lockdown, R increased above 1.5, returning to around 1.5 in recent weeks.

 Figure 3.
-Western Cape (last date included in the estimation: 5 May 2020).
+Western Cape (last date included in the estimation: 24 May 2020).
 Upper panel - Daily number of SARS-CoV-2 positive samples by date of symptom onset (missing data imputed).
 Lower panel - Estimated daily R adjusted for specimen collection practices

 In Gauteng, the initial R (estimation period: 15 days from introduction) was 2.19 (95%CI: 1.95-2.39) with transmission mainly from imported cases.
-The daily R dropped during the period of flight restriction and school closures and has remained just above 1 during the stage 5 lockdown (Figure 4).
+The daily R dropped during the period of flight restriction and school closures and remained just above 1 during the stage 5 lockdown (Figure 4).
+During the current stage 4 lockdown, there was an initial increase in R with the R increasing to around 1.5.

 Figure 4.
-Gauteng (last date included in the estimation: 5 May 2020).
-Upper panel - Daily number of SARS-CoV-2 positive samples by date of symptom onset (missing data imputed).
+Gauteng (last date included in the estimation: 24 May 2020).Upper panel - Daily number of SARS-CoV-2 positive samples by date of symptom onset (missing data imputed).
 Lower panel - Estimated daily R adjusted for specimen collection practices

-In Eastern Cape, the initial R (estimation period: 16 days from introduction) was 1.84 (95%CI: 1.10-2.84).
-The daily R has decreased from 2-2.5 to between 1 and 1.5 during the stage 5 lockdown (Figure 5).
+In Eastern Cape, the initial R (estimation period: 16 days from introduction) was 1.84 (95%Cl: 1.10-2.84).
+The daily R decreased from 2-2.5 to between 1 and 1.5 during the stage 5 lockdown (Figure 5).
+During the current stage 4 lockdown, there was a slight initial increase in R with the R decreasing to around 1.3 more recently.

 Figure 5.
-Eastern Cape (last date included in the estimation: 5 May 2020).
+Eastern Cape (last date included in the estimation: 24 May 2020).
 Upper panel - Daily number of SARS-CoV-2 positive samples by date of symptom onset (missing data imputed).
 Lower panel - Estimated daily R adjusted for specimen collection practices

 In KwaZulu-Natal, the initial R (estimation period: 16 days from introduction) was 1.73 (95%CI: 1.15-2.47) with transmission mainly from imported cases.
-The daily R dropped substantially during the period of flight restriction and school closures and has remained between 1 and 1.5 during the stage 5 lockdown (Figure 6).
+The daily R dropped substantially during the period of flight restriction and school closures and remained between 1 and 1.5 during the stage 5 lockdown (Figure 6).
+During the current stage 4 lockdown, R has been above 1 increasing to around 1.5.

 Figure 6.
-KwaZulu-Natal (last date included in the estimation: 5 May 2020).
+KwaZulu-Natal (last date included in the estimation: 24 May 2020).
 Upper panel - Daily number of SARS-CoV-2 positive samples by date of symptom onset (missing data imputed).
 Lower panel - Estimated daily R adjusted for specimen collection practices